Joseph Ellison: Marlborough mutiny and retirement

 Ellison did not re-join Standard after this and he instead applied to be given command of the 74-gun ship of the line which was at the time in ordinary at Plymouth.
 Magnificent took too long to be made ready and so he was instead given command of the 74-gun ship of the line HMS Marlborough in August 1797.
 Marlborough had been one of the ships to mutiny in the Spithead mutiny earlier in the year, and her previous captain had left the ship after this event.
 The crew of Marlborough greeted Ellison positively when he came on board to assume command, and they set sail to join Lord Bridport's fleet off Torbay.
 Having done so the ships were caught in a gale and the East Indiaman Belvedere was driven towards them, having lost her rudder.
 Ellison was sent on board to assist in sailing her to safety and as conditions worsened he succeeded in towing her into Spithead, for which he again received the thanks of the East India Company.

-Ellison subsequently joined Rear-Admiral Sir Roger Curtis' squadron off the coast of Ireland, but soon after was sent to join Admiral Lord St Vincent's Mediterranean Fleet off Cadiz.
+Ellison subsequently joined Rear-Admiral Sir Roger Curtis' squadron off the coast of Ireland, but soon after was sent to join Admiral Lord St Vincent's Mediterranean Fleet off Cádiz.
 Midway through the voyage on 7 May 1798 off Berehaven, Ellison was woken from his sleep by the news that the ship was mutinying and he and his officers were to shortly have their throats cut.
 He went on deck immediately and took control of Marlborough, dampening the seeds of rebellion among a large group of men that had gathered on the poopdeck.
 He brought his officers on deck and stayed there for the rest of the night to ensure the crew stayed below.
 Ellison was eventually able to force the crew to give up the two leaders of the planned mutiny.
 Marlborough safely reached St Vincent's fleet after this and Ellison requested a court martial for the ringleaders, which produced a death sentence on one of them.
 Ellison requested to St Vincent that other members of the fleet be the ones to hang the sailor because he felt that his crew would refuse to do so.
 St Vincent demanded that his crew do it anyway, and had the small boats of the fleet arranged around Marlborough armed with carronades as the hanging took place with orders to fire into Ellison's ship if his crew failed to hang the mutineer as ordered.
 It was thought that Ellison might have been correct in saying that his crew would not complete the hanging when the men hauling on the rope let it go slack as they began to pull, but this was not the case and the execution took place successfully.